Admission & Auditions

 The Dance department is committed to your success and therefore, admits students who are qualified to complete programs of study.
 To qualify for major level technique classes, you must complete a placement audition.
 Transfer students who have completed an Associates Degree, must place at an intermediate technique level or above in order to complete their Bachelor Degree within a minimum two-year timeline.
 The Scholarship/Class Placement Audition date for 2017-2018 is February 4, 2017 at SUU, and February 11, 2017 at Corner Canyon High School in Draper Utah.
 All applicants must attend the ballet group class at 10:00 am followed by the modern dance group class.
 The solo/interview portion will begin at noon.
 Registration and warm-ups begin at 9 am in the Multipurpose Center.
 Auditions are held in MC 116 at SUU.
 More information about location at Corner Canyon High School will be available as the time gets closer.

 Please submit the Dance Audition and Scholarship Form listed above and mail a current photo to

 SUU - Theatre Arts & Dance Scholarship

 Cedar City, UT 84720

-The audition dates fall on a Saturday and include a four-hour review process with the entire faculty who evaluate each potential student.
+The audition is on a Saturday and includes a four-hour review process with the entire faculty who evaluate each potential student.
 The evaluation includes: